JiejunShi/CAMDA/README.md

-# Competition between Active Methylation and De-methylation (CAMDA)
+# Concurrence of Active Methylation and De-methylation (CAMDA)
 DNA methylation is introduced and maintained by DNMT family and removed by TET family.
 TET1 protein prevents de novo methyltransferases from binding to regulatory elements, DNMT3A also blocks TET1 binding, especially in promoter regions.
 Interestingly, these two ‘competing’ enzyme families are observed to be jointly associated with tumor malignancy.
 For example, the DNMT3A and TET2 double-knockout mice show worse survival than single-knockout counterparts; also, mutations in DNMT3A and TET2 significantly co-occur in human T-cell lymphoma.
-These findings suggest that the competition between methylation and demethylation processes is related to tumorigenesis.
+These findings suggest that the concurrence of methylation and demethylation processes is related to tumorigenesis.
 However, to what extent this competition contribute to cancer gene regulation remains largely unknown.
 For years, DNA methylation levels are quantified in an ‘average’ manner.
 The increased average methylation level of CpG island (CGI), i.e., CGI hypermethylation, is a well-established mechanism for gene silencing.
 Besides the average methylation, DNA methylation has been quantified by its variation as ‘methylation heterogeneity’ or ‘epigenetic polymorphism'.
 Previous studies reveal that methylation variation is associated with global transcription variation.
 Moreover, higher methylation variation is linked to worse survival in acute myeloid leukemia, chronic lymphocytic leukemia, and diffuse large B-cell lymphomas, but not in glioblastoma.
 These studies highlight the importance of methylation variation in tumor evolution.
-However, neither average methylation nor methylation variation can delineate the degree of competition between active methylation and demethylation.
+However, neither average methylation nor methylation variation can delineate the degree of concurrence of active methylation and demethylation.
-We quantified "methylation competition" based on the competition events captured by bisulfite sequencing.
+We quantified "methylation concurrence" based on the concurrence events captured by bisulfite sequencing.
 The methylation competition events are represented by the unmethylated CpGs in partially methylated reads (slashed circles in **Fig 1**).
 <div align=center><img src="https://github.com/JiejunShi/methylation_interruption/blob/master/images/CAMDA_schematic.png" /></div>

 **Fig 1.
-Schematic of methylation competition captured by bisulfite sequencing.**
+Schematic of methylation concurrence captured by bisulfite sequencing.**
-Bisulfite sequencing reads are dissected into three categories of fragments, i.e. methylated(***M***) fragments (consecutive solid circles in **Fig 1**), unmethylated(***U***) fragments (consecutive blank circles), and methylation-competition(***C***) fragments (consecutive slashed circles).
+Bisulfite sequencing reads are dissected into three categories of fragments, i.e. methylated(***M***) fragments (consecutive solid circles in **Fig 1**), unmethylated(***U***) fragments (consecutive blank circles), and methylation-concurrence(***C***) fragments (consecutive red circles).
 <div align=center><img src="https://github.com/JiejunShi/methylation_interruption/blob/master/images/CAMDA_Equation.png" /></div>

 **Fig 2.
-Definition of methylation competition ratio.**
+Definition of methylation concurrence ratio.**
-The methylation competition ratio of a genomic region is defined as the sum of ***C*** fragments’ weights divided by the sum of all fragments’ weights in that region.
+The methylation concurrence ratio of a genomic region is defined as the sum of ***C*** fragments’ weights divided by the sum of all fragments’ weights in that region.
 Each fragment’s weight can be set as either its number of CpGs(in section **1.** below) or 1(unweighted, in section **2.** below).
-‘***M***’, ‘***U***’, and ‘***C***’ represent the numbers of methylated fragments, unmethylated fragments and methylation-competition fragments, respectively. ‘ω<sub>m</sub>’, ‘ω<sub>u</sub>’ and ‘ω<sub>c</sub>’ are the weights for each fragment.
+‘***M***’, ‘***U***’, and ‘***C***’ represent the numbers of methylated fragments, unmethylated fragments and methylation-concurrence fragments, respectively. ‘ω<sub>m</sub>’, ‘ω<sub>u</sub>’ and ‘ω<sub>c</sub>’ are the weights for each fragment.
 ## Authors
 - Jiejun Shi (jiejuns@uci.edu)
 - Wei Li (wei.li@uci.edu)